Epistemic Reject Option Prediction: Preliminaries

 \subsection{Bayesian Learning}

-Bayesian learning~\cite{Bishop-PRML-2006,Gelman-Bayesian-2013} is an established framework to design predictors from data that model both the aleatoric and the epistemic uncertainty.
+Bayesian learning (BL)~\cite{Bishop-PRML-2006,Gelman-Bayesian-2013} is an established framework to infer predictors from data while modeling both the aleatoric and the epistemic uncertainty.
 It relies on a parametric generative model in which the model parameters are treated as random variables.
 Let $\theta \in \Theta$ denote the parameter, $D \in \SD = (\SX \times \SY)^m$ the training data, $x \in \SX$ an input observation, and $y \in \SY$ its associated target.
-The full tuple $(\theta,D,x,y)$ is considered a sample from the joint distribution $p(\theta,D,x,y)$ defined over the product space $\Theta\times\SD\times\SX\times\SY$.
+The tuple $(\theta,D,x,y)$ is considered a sample from a joint distribution $p(\theta,D,x,y)$ defined over $\Theta\times\SD\times\SX\times\SY$.